 - Consumer options, user experiences, and the ultimate conveniences in SaaS models are unprecedented.
 There is no turning back by most.

-- Desktop-local to cloud-mobile solutions support ease of use, cost savings, and efficiency—for end users and providers.
+- Desktop-local to cloud-mobile solutions supports ease of use, cost savings, and efficiency—for end-users and providers.

 SaaS A Thing of the Past?